-Family Vision Care Optomety feels to best serve our patients varied needs, we fit a vide variety of different lens types and designs.
-Lenses come in different designs and materials, from soft to hard gas permeable, hybrid to large scleal lenses.
+Family Vision Care Optometry feels to best serve our patients varied needs, we fit a vide variety of different lens types and designs.
+Lenses come in different designs and materials, from soft to hard gas permeable, hybrid to large scleral lenses.

 Our doctors may prescribe any of the following for the patients specific needs:

-Our doctors will provide our patients with the most up to date options and information that will give best quaility of vision along with comfort.
+Our doctors will provide our patients with the most up to date options and information that will give best quality of vision along with comfort.
 Please call our office for more information.

-Prior to prescribing contact lenses, Drs.
-Garbus, Babaian, and Ming must determine what level of vision correction you require.
+Prior to prescribing contact lenses, Dr. Garbus & Dr. Chu, must determine what level of vision correction you require.
 Refractive error (commonly known as nearsightedness, farsightedness, or astigmatism depending on the error) is evaluated by measuring how the eyes focus when a series of different lenses are placed in front of them.
 An optometrist may use either a phoropter or an automated instrument to take these measurements.
 To schedule an appointment for a vision evaluation with our Santa Clarita optometrists, call (661) 775-1860 today.

-After determining the level of refractive error, Drs.
-Garbus, Babaian, and Ming work with you to determine whether contact lenses or glasses are best for your lifestyle.
+After determining the level of refractive error, Dr. Garbus & Dr. Chu work with you to determine whether contact lenses or glasses are best for your lifestyle.
 If you suffer from certain conditions, such as dry eye or allergies, glasses may be the most comfortable corrective solution.
 Contact lenses are available in either soft or rigid gas permeable form.
 Contact lenses need to be changed daily, weekly, bi-weekly, or monthly, depending on what type of lens you select.
 Specialized contact lenses, such as bifocal contact lenses, are also available for patients with special eye conditions.
 Call us at (661) 775-1860 if you are interested in learning if contact lenses are a good fit for you.